CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/authorization-service.md

 The last item means that even if authorization is enabled, authorization checks are only performed if a user is currently authenticated.
 If no user is authenticated, then the engine does not perform any checks.

-When using the Camunda Webapps, it is always ensured that a user is authenticated before the user can access any restricted resources.
+When using the Operaton Webapps, it is always ensured that a user is authenticated before the user can access any restricted resources.
 When embedding the process engine into a custom application, the application needs to take care of authentication if it needs authorization checks to be performed.

 {{< note class="info" title="Authentication vs. Authorization" >}}